Do you remember the way you caressed your Keurig when you delicately pulled it from its packaging and patted it into place on your kitchen counter?

 Anything with the name "K-Cup" on it will only be compatible with the Keurig machines.
 Keurig's original machines could be used with most generic cup brands as well as K-Cups, but the Keurig 2.0 has to be hacked in order to use generic cups.

 Coffee Pods -The main difference between pods and cups is that pods are made using a softer, pliable material.
-They are round at the bottom and flat at the top, and may be wrapped in foil or a resealable bag.
-The pods are placed inside the coffee machine, which have their own filter to brew the coffee.
+They are round at the bottom and flat at the top, and they may be wrapped in foil or a resealable bag.
+The pods are placed inside the coffee machine, which has their own filter to brew the coffee.

 K-Cups were among the first of the "quick brew" options for people who wanted a quality cup of coffee in a hurry.
 When they were initially released, they became highly popular—the "in" thing for people who wanted to try coffee in a new way.
 But over time, people have begun to make the shift back to regular coffee.

 Why is that?
 Quality aside, it has a lot to do with the cost of K-Cups.

 According to one Time Magazine article, using K-Cups will cost you 250% of what you'd spend on a regular cup of coffee—66¢ per cup, compared to 28¢ per regular cup.
 If you drank three cups of coffee per day every day for an entire year, you'd spend an average of $400 MORE for K-Cups than you would on regular coffee.